Kosher-T/SQL-queries/README.md

 ### Disclaimer

 The `avg_magnitude` calculated in this script is based on a custom formula specific to this analysis.
 It should not be confused with standard seismological magnitude scales like the Richter scale or Moment Magnitude scale, which have different, well-established formulas and physical bases.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Contact

+For any questions, reach out via itorousa@gmail.com